 What is Covered By Standard Virginia Homeowners Insurance?

 If you don’t know the details of your insurance coverage, you could be more at risk than you think.
 Home insurance coverage will typically only reimburse you if the damage to your home or the personal injury of another on your property occurs as part of a situation specifically outlined in your policy.
 So, if an earthquake caused part of your home to collapse and you didn’t have earthquake coverage listed on your policy, you would have to pay for repairs on your own.
-Check out the definitions of some of the most common home insurance coverages below:
+Check out the definitions of some of the most common coverages on a standard homeowners insurance policy below:

 - Coverage A – Dwelling

-- Insures your home in the event of damage to the home and attached structures.
+- Dwelling coverage insures your home in the event of damage to the home and attached structures.
 This includes damage to the home’s plumbing, wiring, and permanent air-conditioning and heating systems.

 - Coverage B – Other Structures